A tropical version of Hilbert polynomial (in dimension one): Sharp bounds on the tropical entropy

 $\quad$

-Now we note that $\dim{Q} = \max_{1\leqslant b \leqslant n}\{\dim{Q_b}\}$ and therefore, according to lemma \ref{eq_end} we obtain that $\dim{Q}\leqslant s + 4 - \frac{2s}{n + 1}.$ Tending to the limit on $s$ we obtain the required statement of the theorem. $\Box$
+Now we note that $\dim{Q} = \max_{1\le b \le n}\{\dim{Q_b}\}$ and therefore, according to lemma \ref{eq_end} we obtain that $\dim{Q}\le s + 4 - \frac{2s}{n + 1}.$ Tending to the limit on $s$ we obtain the required statement of the theorem. $\Box$

 {\bf Acknowledgements}.
-The work of the second author was supported in 2021 by a grant in the form of a subsidy from the federal budget of RF for support of the creation and development of international mathemetical centers, agreenent No. 075-15-2019-1620 of 08.11.2019 between Ministry of Science and Highier Education of RF and PDMI RAS.
+The authors are grateful to an anonymous referee whose remarks fostered to improve the exposition.
+The work of the second author was supported in 2021 by a grant in the form of a subsidy from the federal budget of RF for support of the creation and development of international mathematical centers, agreenent No. 075-15-2019-1620 of 08.11.2019 between Ministry of Science and Highier Education of RF and PDMI RAS.